levinine/functional-tests/readme.md

 - To match Gherkin Scenario Step text regular expression are used
 - When writing regular expression matchers always make sure that at least similar words and plurals are covered and will be matched
 	- Tool which can help you write and match regular expression [Regexr](https://regexr.com/)

-## Maintenance

-### Local Selenium Driver Files

-New Selenium Drivers and Browser version are being released more often than any other dependencies.
-Whenever new browser version is released there is high possibility that previous Driver version will not work with it, causing that UI test will not work anymore.

-As Local Selenium Drivers are stored inside project it is **important** that they are always kept up-to-date with current Browser version.
-They are located in ```src/main/resources/drivers``` folder. _Recommendation when updating drivers is to update them for all OS variants present in project, just to be consistent._